Lowry Center

 The Lowry Center (formerly Kenyon Athletic Center) is an athletic center and student union serving the Kenyon College and Gambier village communities in Ohio.
 It was designed by architect Graham Gund and opened to the public on 25 January 2006.
 The facility cost approximately $70 million to build.

+The center was named after William E. Lowry Jr., who served on Kenyon’s Board of Trustees for more than 30 years.
+Lowry also captained the football, baseball, and basketball teams and presided the student body.

 Planning and construction

 Plans were begun in 2001 for an athletic center to replace the then-outdated Ernst Center and Wertheimer Fieldhouse that had previously served Kenyon College.
 The building was originally intended to be called the Fitness, Recreation, and Athletic facility (FRA).
 Designs were made in collaboration with coaches and other athletics personnel, such as swimming coach Jim Steen, who was consulted while making designs for the "state-of-the-art" natatorium.

 The KAC was built on the south end of Kenyon's campus, over the site of the former Wertheimer Fieldhouse, which was demolished to make way for the new facility.
 Construction began in 2003 and the facility was first opened to the public on 25 January 2006, two semesters after the originally projected date of completion (May 2005) and almost three years after the beginning of construction.